assimp/assimp-docs/source/about/introduction.rst

 ------------

 assimp can be used in two ways: linking against the pre-built libraries or building the library on your own.
-The former option is the easiest, but the assimp distribution contains pre-built libraries only for Visual C++ 2013, 2015 and 2017.
+The former option is the easiest, but the assimp distribution contains pre-built libraries only for Visual C++ 2019.
 For other compilers you'll have to build assimp for yourself.
 Which is hopefully as hassle-free as the other way, but needs a bit more work.
 Both ways are described at the @link install Installation page. @endlink If you want to use assimp on Ubuntu you can install it via the following command: